haacked/haacked.com/_posts/archived/2005-11-02-when-to-build-a-smart-client-over-a-web-app.aspx.markdown

 ---
 layout: post
-title: "When to Build a Smart Client Over a Web App"
+title: When to Build a Smart Client Over a Web App
 date: 2005-11-02 -0800
 comments: true
 disqus_identifier: 11099
 categories: []
+redirect_from: "/archive/2005/11/01/when-to-build-a-smart-client-over-a-web-app.aspx/"
 ---

 So when should you choose to build a smart client rather than a web application (or in addition to).
 The typical answer I’ve seen is when extreme usability is required.
 As AJAX techniques get more mature, I